remp2020/pythia-tools/churn_prediction/README.md

 # Pythia Churn Prediction

-Script generating churn prediction models based on data aggregated by `cmd/aggregate` and exported to BigQuery using `cmd/bigquery_export`, data stored in Beam's MySQL database and data provided by CRM MySQL database.
+Script generating churn prediction models based on data aggregated by `cmd/aggregate` and exported to BigQuery, data stored in Beam's MySQL database and data provided by CRM MySQL database.

 ## Requirements